planetmint/PRPs/2/README.md

 1. **Abstract**.
 The abstract is a short (~200 word) informal description of the technical issue being addressed.

 1. **Motivation**.
 The motivation is a possibly long informal description of the issue being addressed.
-The motivation is critical for PRPs that want to change the BigchainDB protocol.
+The motivation is critical for PRPs that want to change the Planetmint protocol.
 It should clearly explain why the existing protocol is inadequate to address the problem that the PRP solves.
 PRP submissions without sufficient motivation may be rejected outright.

 1. **Problem Breakdown** The detailed formal description of the problem in the form of the list of exact issues the solution has to address.